news

 Significant events have occurred in the U.S. since the death of George Floyd on May 25, 2020.
 This pivotal moment sparked nationwide protests against police and the unequal treatment of people of color.
 Unfortunately, minority populations are also underrepresented in biomedical research and affected to a greater extent by health crises, with the COVID-19 pandemic serving as the most recent example.

-Here at UW Extended Campus and within the University of Wisconsin MS in Applied Biotechnology program, we take matters of equity and diversity very seriously.
+Here at UW Online Collaboratives and within the University of Wisconsin MS in Applied Biotechnology program, we take matters of equity and diversity very seriously.
 Our goal is to provide an inclusive educational environment accessible to all students, regardless of their abilities, backgrounds, identities, or affiliations.
 Achieving this ideal includes pointing out where we can do better.
 Therefore, I’d like to bring to light racial and gender inequalities within the field of biotechnology.

 Diseases that Discriminate